 While Histogen’s entry into China via Pineworld Capital/Huapont Life Sciences is not a direct testament to domestic hair loss research capabilities in China, at the moment I will take anything!
 Hopefully this will start a new trend in China just like we have witnessed in the US and Japan in the past decade, with hair loss research proliferating at numerous centers across those countries virtually every year.

-Perhaps the most surprising thing on this blog in my three plus years of writing has been the lack of anything substantial happening in China (the world’s most populous country and the world’s second largest national economy after the US).
-To date, the only professors that I have mentioned doing hair loss research in China are Dr. Zhi-Qi Hu and Dr. Chunyu Han (Note: I am not including any Chinese hair loss related study authors that I have mentioned in here).
-Mr. Liu Xuewu obviously does not count as a professional researcher, but I will mention him again in the hopes that he comes out of retirement some day soon!
+Perhaps the most surprising thing on this blog in my three plus years of writing has been the lack of anything substantial happening in China.
+It is the world’s most populous country and the world’s second largest national economy after the US.
+I have covered very few Chinese hair loss researchers such as Dr. Zhi-Qi Hu and Dr. Chunyu Han.

 Considering that the Chinese were the first at genetically modifying human embryos in 2015, it is surprising that they have not fast tracked any type of hair regrowth and cell based treatment programs.
 Or maybe they have and we just do not know?